 Still on indoor air quality, tobacco smoke, aerosol sprays, perfumes, and some cleaning products are known to trigger asthma.
 Tobacco has been well-documented as a tract irritant which induces wheezing.
 Tobacco smoke particles linger in the air long after the cigarette has been put out.
 To avoid exacerbating asthma symptoms, you should neither smoke in the house nor allow others.
 When selecting cleaning and personal care products, opt for unscented ones or those with recommended concentrations.
 Also, to minimize moisture build-up in the bathrooms and kitchen, install exhaust fans that vent to the outdoors.

 Although asthma is a chronic condition, attending to one’s environment can make the condition more manageable.
 According to research, most people spend 90% of their time indoors; that is in the house, at school or work.
 People with asthma should regularly inspect their environments to identify asthma triggers; most of these are easy-to-fix problems.

-To invite air conditioning system professionals and have them design and install your AC, contact Classic Air Conditioning, New Braunfels today!
+To have our AC repair crew design and install your system, contact Classic Air Conditioning today!